yaredtekle022/Vet-clinic/README.md

 I would like to express my sincere gratitude to <br><br>
 1, [Microverse](https://github.com/microverseinc), the dedicated reviewers, and collaborators.
 Your unwavering support, feedback, and collaborative efforts have played an immense role in making this journey a resounding success.
 I am truly grateful for your contributions and for being an integral part of my achievements.
 Thank you for your continued support.
 <br><br>
-2, I'd also like to thank [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for the design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>